Events

 Paul Losensky (Comp Lit / Central Eurasian Studies):

-“Not all the Poets Went to India: Literary Culture in Safavid Iran”
+“Not all the Poets Went to India: Literary Culture in Safavid Iran” - Renaissance Studies NOW: Cutting Edges, New Approaches (Poster)

 Please join us on Friday April 29th for two roundtables with early career scholars from the mid-West doing exciting work, representing new approaches, bringing new energy to Renaissance and early modern studies.